ManyaChdry/RASA-HealthBot/Progess.md

  ####
  #### 23/06 - Today , we discussed about forms and planned our work on how to move ahead with forms .
-Reet had some problems in installing anaconda & python , we tackled that
+Reet had some problems in installing anaconda & python , we sorted that .